abraunegg/onedrive/docs/application-config-options.md

 > ```text
 > https://login.microsoftonline.com/common/oauth2/v2.0/authorise?client_id=22c49a0d-d21c-4792-aed1-8f163c982546&scope=Files.ReadWrite%20Files.ReadWrite.all%20Sites.ReadWrite.All%20offline_access&response_type=code&redirect_uri=https://login.microsoftonline.com/common/oauth2/nativeclient
 > ```
-> With this URL being known, it is possible ahead of time to request an authentication token by visiting this URL, and performing the authenticaton access request.
+> With this URL being known, it is possible ahead of time to request an authentication token by visiting this URL, and performing the authentication access request.

 ### CLI Option: --confdir
 _**Description:**_ This CLI option allows the user to specify where all the application configuration and relevant components are stored.